Single mothers in the United States: how to survive and live

-This program is designed for working parents, people with low income or for parents who are in search of work.
-Families with children up to 13 years can participate in the program (up to 19 years if the child is disabled or has special needs).
-The project is not free, but works in the format of additional payments: a part of the amount is paid by the program, and a part by the family.
-The amount of surcharge depends on each specific case.
+This program is for working parents, low-income people or parents looking for work.
+Families with children under 13 years of age (up to 19 years old if the child is disabled or has special needs) can participate in the program.
+The project is not free, but works in the format of an additional payment: part of the amount is paid by the program, part - by the family.
+The amount of the copayment depends on each specific case.

 The program is designed for children under the age of 19, whose parents have an income higher than that required to participate in the Medicaid program, but cannot afford normal insurance for children.
 In some states, this insurance applies to parents and pregnant women.
 CHIP fully or partially covers all doctor visits, vaccinations, and dentist services.